KunihiroS/gishscript/README.md

 2. The changes are staged, and the result of git status is displayed.

 3. Choose whether to commit:
-   - If Yes, you will be prompted to enter a commit message.
+   - If Yes, commit message will be generated and if you want to change you will be prompted to enter a commit message.
    - If No, the operation is canceled.

 4. Select the target branch: